-It can be observed that whilst the majority of PFAs show non-significant impacts of the COVID-19 pandemic (tweets), there are a number of PFAs that show statistically significant impacts, with varying levels of stability over time.
-Again, we can identify the three PFAs, Staffordshire, Thames Valley, and North Wales, which exhibit ‘lower-than-the-expected’ OP scores at each time step, with statistical significance level of p-value ≤ 0.001.
+It can be observed that whilst the majority of Pfas show non-significant impacts of the COVID-19 pandemic (tweets), there are a number of Pfas that show statistically significant impacts, with varying levels of stability over time.
+Again, we can identify the three Pfas, Staffordshire, Thames Valley, and North Wales, which exhibit ‘lower-than-the-expected’ OP scores at each time step, with statistical significance level of p-value ≤ 0.001.
 Here, the observed levels of significance are attributable to the high proportion of the pandemic-related tweets (> 40%) which carry more than 85% negative sentiment (see Figure 5).
-Spatially, Staffordshire, Thames Valley, and North Wales are located in three adjacent policing regions, but the PFAs themselves are not contiguous to each other.
+Spatially, Staffordshire, Thames Valley, and North Wales are located in three adjacent policing regions, but the Pfas themselves are not contiguous to each other.
 Therefore, the result is unlikely to be attributable to spatial autocorrelation effects.

-The other significant PFAs exhibit non-stable significance over time.
-In other word, the PFAs only show significant OP at only one or two time steps.
-So, a PFA may show significant opinion at a certain time, but become non-significant at another time step.
-An example of this is the ‘West Yorkshire’ PFA located within ‘Yorkshire and the Humber’ region, which shows ‘higher-than-expectation’ OP score (p-value ≤ 0.001) at time step 1, then became non-significance in time step 2.
-Spatially, it can be observed that the PFAs in the Midland region tend to exhibit some clustering compared to other parts of the study area.
-The spatial clustering is more apparent in time step 2 with multiple contiguous PFAs, which run from the Southern regions up to the Midlands areas.
-There are only few cases of significant contiguous PFAs which also belong to the same policing regions.
-These categories of PFAs may be useful operationally when implementing interventions to address negative public opinions.
+The other significant Pfas exhibit non-stable significance over time.
+In other word, the Pfas only show significant OP at only one or two time steps.
+So, a Pfa may show significant opinion at a certain time, but become non-significant at another time step.
+An example of this is the ‘West Yorkshire’ Pfa located within ‘Yorkshire and the Humber’ region, which shows ‘higher-than-expectation’ OP score (p-value ≤ 0.001) at time step 1, then became non-significance in time step 2.
+Spatially, it can be observed that the Pfas in the Midland region tend to exhibit some clustering compared to other parts of the study area.
+The spatial clustering is more apparent in time step 2 with multiple contiguous Pfas, which run from the Southern regions up to the Midlands areas.
+There are only few cases of significant contiguous Pfas which also belong to the same policing regions.
+These categories of Pfas may be useful operationally when implementing interventions to address negative public opinions.

 6. Discussion

 This study addressed research challenges relating to Twitter data usage, methodology and the application of opinion or sentiment analysis.
 Firstly, the data usage challenge involved the lack of adequate geographical information (geotags) in openly available Twitter data, which would allow accurate geo-referencing of tweets to their respective local geographical area.
 To date, existing studies have relied on the use of geo-tagged tweets, which is estimated to be around 1-2% of the total downloadable volume at a given point in time.
 We argue that this sample size may not be robust enough to achieve reasonable accuracy, especially in real life applications.
 We addressed this challenge by proposing the use of users’ profile location, linked to a database of location names created specially for this study.
 Based on this database (lookup table), we were able to accurately geocode 92% of tweets.
-Although there are often slight differences between a user’s profile location and the geo-tag location, these differences are generally minimized when the spatial unit of analysis is sufficiently large, such as the geographical extent of the PFA spatial unit that we employed in this study.
-In England and Wales, the jurisdiction of a PFA generally extends across multiple town and cities.
+Although there are often slight differences between a user’s profile location and the geo-tag location, these differences are generally minimized when the spatial unit of analysis is sufficiently large, such as the geographical extent of the Pfa spatial unit that we employed in this study.
+In England and Wales, the jurisdiction of a Pfa generally extends across multiple town and cities.